 The French Institute continues to acquire material within the scope of its mission.
 The director makes relevant purchases within the limitations of the annual budget.
 The Institute also accepts donations from institutions and individuals.

 Donations normally consist of publications and archival documents, although artifacts are occasionally included.
-If the French Institute is unable to display or store artifacts properly, they may be offered to the Museum of Work and Culture in Woonsocket, Rhode Island.
+If the French Institute is unable to display or store artifacts properly, they may be offered to the Museum of Work and Culture in Woonsocket, Rhode Island, or other similar repositories.
 Publications are examined to ensure that they fall within the Institute’s purview and to identify duplicates.

 D’Alzon Library’s collection includes the personal library and papers of Major Edmond Mallet (1842-1907), a Franco-American Civil War veteran from Oswego, New York, who served as Inspector General for Indian Affairs under President Grover Cleveland.
 In 1913, six years after Major Mallet’s death, the Union Saint-Jean-Baptiste d’Amérique (USJB), a mutual aid society for Americans of French-Canadian ancestry, acquired his collection.
 In March 2004, the USJB, now part of Catholic Financial Life, gifted the collection to the d’Alzon Library.
 Items in the Mallet Collection do not circulate.

 Out-of-scope materials are those that do not pertain directly to the French Institute’s goal of documenting the French presence in North America.
 Continental French literature, history, and theological writings are considered out-of-scope unless they deal specifically with North American themes.
 French-Canadian and French-Caribbean literature and history are considered relevant; however, they have a lower priority than materials relating to New England.